J-Walk: History

-After Sechskies had disbanded in 2000, 2 years later, Kim Jaeduck and Jang Suwon formed a duet under Kiss Entertainment, releasing two albums in 2002.
-Their debut hit "Suddenly" was very popular among fans, and it went as high as No. 2 on the music charts.
+After Sechskies had disbanded in 2000, 2 years later, Kim Jae-duck and Jang Su-won formed a duet under Kiss Entertainment, releasing two albums in 2002.
+Their debut hit Suddenly was very popular among fans, and it went as high as No. 2 on the music charts.
 However, their follow up album "Someday" was not as successful.
-They won SBS Gayo Daejeon Popularity Award with former Sechs Kies member Kang Sunghun in 2002.
+They won SBS Gayo Daejeon Popularity Award with former Sechs Kies member Kang Sung-hoon in 2002.

-there were talks of releasing a third album for J-Walk.
-In 2007, they signed with Vitamin Entertainment and released first mini albums Sun Shower(여우비)after a five-year hiatus.
+There were talks of releasing a third album for J-Walk.
+In 2007, they signed with Vitamin Entertainment and released first mini album Sun Shower (여우비) after a five-year hiatus.
 They held a showcase of its new album in Seoul in October 2007.
-Eun Jiwon and Lee Jaijin joined it onstage to congratulate their comeback.
+Eun Ji-won and Lee Jai-jin joined it onstage to congratulate their comeback.

-In June 2008, J-Walk collaborated with their former Sechskies leader Eun Jiwon for a new song called "My Love" in the third album.
-Since Kim Jaeduck entered the military shortly after, Suwon had to promote the album by himself.
-Suwon entered the military in December 2009 and He was released from the army in October 2011.
+In June 2008, J-Walk collaborated with their former Sechskies leader Eun Ji-won for a new song called "My Love" in the third album.
+Since Kim Jae-duck entered the military shortly after, Jang Su-won had to promote the album by himself.
+Jang Su-won entered the military in December 2009 and he was released from the army in October 2011.

 After they were discharged from army, J-Walk has signed under A&G Modes and released some digital songs.
-They returned with mini album "Love...Painfully" with main track "Strive" in December 2013.
-During preparing for a new album comeback, they made the difficult decision to adjust their schedule to join past label DSP Media’s first family concert “DSP Festival” with Eun jiwon on December 14.
+They returned with mini album Love...Painfully with main track "Strive" in December 2013.
+During preparing for a new album comeback, they made the difficult decision to adjust their schedule to join past label DSP Media's first family concert DSP Festival with Eun Ji-won on December 14.

 In October 2019, YG Entertainment released the duo autumn photo album.